Skip to content ↓

 Intent

-At Alkerden, we believe science is fundamental in helping learners understand the world around them, from the smallest living organisms to the vastness of space, from everyday materials to complex systems.
-Our science curriculum aims to:
+At Alkerden, we believe science is fundamental in helping learners understand the world around them, from the smallest living organisms to the vastness of space and from everyday materials to complex systems.
+Our intent is to inspire curiosity, deepen understanding and develop confident, inquisitive learners who engage with the world through scientific thinking.

-• Build scientific skills, including observation, classification, fair testing, predicting, measuring, recording and drawing conclusions, enabling learners to conduct investigations with confidence.
+• Build essential scientific skills, including observation, classification, fair testing, predicting, measuring, recording and drawing conclusions, so learners can investigate with confidence

-• Expand learners’ scientific vocabulary and their ability to articulate ideas clearly and accurately, both verbally and in writing.
+• Expand learners’ scientific vocabulary and their ability to communicate ideas clearly and accurately, both verbally and in writing

-• Provide meaningful, real-world contexts that show how science relates to everyday life and global issues, fostering awareness of the environment, health, materials and change.
+• Provide meaningful, real-world contexts that demonstrate how science relates to everyday life and global issues, fostering awareness of the environment, health, materials and change

-• Ensure the science curriculum is inclusive and accessible so that every learner, regardless of background or ability, has the opportunity to succeed and grow.
+• Ensure the curriculum is inclusive and accessible so that every learner, regardless of background or ability, can succeed and make progress

 Implementation

-• Science is taught across all key stages, from Early Years through to Year 6.
-From the earliest years, learners encounter the natural world, explore materials, plants, animals and phenomena, and grow their scientific awareness.
+At Alkerden, the science curriculum is implemented through the Kapow Science scheme, providing a carefully sequenced and progressive structure that supports the development of both substantive knowledge and disciplinary skills over time.
+Science is taught across all key stages, from Early Years through to Year 6.
+From the earliest years, learners encounter the natural world through exploration of materials, plants, animals and natural phenomena, laying the foundations for scientific understanding.

-• Opportunities beyond the classroom, outdoor learning, local environmental investigations, the use of resources for home experiments or activities, help enrich the curriculum and bring science to life.
+• Learning beyond the classroom: Outdoor learning, local environmental investigations and opportunities for home-based experiments enrich the curriculum and bring science to life

 Impact

-• Have a strong knowledge base in biology, chemistry and physics, and understand key scientific concepts and vocabulary.
+• Have a strong and secure knowledge base in biology, chemistry and physics, with a clear understanding of key scientific concepts and vocabulary

-• Think and act like scientists: able to observe carefully, ask questions, design and carry out simple investigations, record data, interpret results and draw reasoned conclusions.
+• Think and act like scientists: they can observe carefully, ask questions, design and carry out investigations, record data, interpret results and draw reasoned conclusions

-• Maintain curiosity and a sense of wonder about the world, with the confidence to explore, question and learn beyond the classroom.
+• Demonstrate curiosity, resilience and a sense of wonder about the world, with the confidence to explore, question and learn independently

-• Are well-prepared for the next stage of their education, equipped with scientific understanding, enquiry skills and a mindset of respect for evidence, enquiry and the natural world.
+• Are well-prepared for the next stage of their education, equipped with the knowledge, enquiry skills and mindset needed for continued success in science.

 Science Across the Stages